BookkeepersMC/notebook-loader/README.md

-fabric-loader
+notebook-loader
 ===========

-The loader for mods under Fabric.
+The loader for mods under Notebook.
 It provides mod loading facilities and useful abstractions for other mods to use.
+Based on the fabric loader by @FabricMC

 ## License

-Licensed under the Apache License 2.0.
+Licensed under the MIT license.